sphinx-doc/sphinx/doc/extdev/markupapi.rst

 If you don't need the wrapping node, you can use any concrete node type and return ``node.children`` from the Directive.

+ViewLists
+^^^^^^^^^

+Docutils represents document source lines in a class ``docutils.statemachine.ViewList``.
+This is a list with extended functionality -- for one, slicing creates views of the original list, and also the list contains information about the source line numbers.

+The :attr:`Directive.content` attribute is a ViewList.
+If you generate content to be parsed as ReST, you have to create a ViewList yourself.
+Important for content generation are the following points:

+* The constructor takes a list of strings (lines) and a source (document) name.

+* The ``.append()`` method takes a line and a source name as well.

 .. seealso::